1.888.805.2003 info@irishtoursforyou.com

 Your plan for Kerry…

-• Cliffs of Moher (on the way to Kerry)
+• Cliffs of Moher (en route to Kerry)

 • Slea Head Drive